-The difference between anxiety and having an anxiety disorder is the both of these things.
+The difference between anxiety and having an anxiety disorder is both of these things.
 If your anxiety is extreme to the point you can’t control it or you can’t calm yourself down, it can lead to other types of anxiety disorders.
-Anxiety disorders impact how you think, feel and react in situations.
+Anxiety disorders impact how you think, feel< and react in situations.
 Your reactions can dictate what you can and cannot do in your life.

 6 Types of Anxiety Disorders

-Anxiety disorders impact your lifestyle, relationships, career and health and wellbeing.
+Anxiety disorders impact your lifestyle, relationships, career and health, and wellbeing.
 Let’s take a look at 6 well-known anxiety disorders and how they impact a person’s life.

 1. Social Anxiety Disorder

 Social anxiety is an irrational fear of embarrassing yourself or being judged by others in social settings.
 A lot of people feel anxious when they go to a social event.
-However, if you have social anxiety, the fear is so intense it can be almost paralysing.
+However, if you have social anxiety, the fear is so intense it can be almost paralyzing.